Candler County Vehicle Impound Guide

 What You Can Do

-A DUI arrest in Candler, Georgia, is a stressful experience.
-Adding to the stress is the impoundment of your vehicle.
+A DUI arrest in Candler County, Georgia, is undoubtedly a stressful experience.
+Adding to that stress is the impoundment of your vehicle.
 Understanding the process of retrieving your car is crucial to minimizing expenses and getting back on track.
-This guide provides immediate, practical information on how to get your car back after a DUI arrest in Candler.
+This guide provides immediate, practical information on how to get your car back after a DUI arrest in Candler County.

 Your Vehicle After a DUI Arrest

-When you're arrested for DUI (Driving Under the Influence) in Candler, Georgia, your vehicle is typically impounded.
+When you're arrested for DUI in Candler County, Georgia, your vehicle is typically impounded.
 This is standard procedure.
-Law enforcement impounds the vehicle for several reasons, including:
+Law enforcement impounds the vehicle for several reasons:

 Knowing why your car was impounded is less important than knowing how to get it back.
 Let's dive into the steps you need to take.